KatVHarris/AFrame-WebVR/README.md

 # AFrame-WebVR
-Intro into WebVR using A Frame
+Intro into WebVR using A Frame.
+This is just my dabblings with getting started.